MbqIIB/notes/WAS/NameSpace_ORB.md

 * [Resource: Setting the provider URL property to select a different root context as the initial context](http://www-01.ibm.com/support/knowledgecenter/SSAW57_8.5.5/com.ibm.websphere.nd.doc/ae/rnam_example_prop5.html?lang=en)

 #### WAS NameService and NamingContext extentions
-* WAS Naming Service implementation in two types of Corba Objects:
+* WAS Naming Service implementation is in two types of Corba Objects:
-  * bootstrap name service object: `com.ibm.WsnBootstrap.WsnNameService` with one operation `getProperties`.
-It is accesses through the bootstrap port with object key `WsnNameService` as opposed to Corba `NameService`.
+  1. bootstrap name service object: `com.ibm.WsnBootstrap.WsnNameService` with one operation `getProperties`.
+It is accessed through the bootstrap port with object key `WsnNameService` as opposed to Corba `NameService`.
-    * `getProperties` returns a list of root context paths and their IORs. example:
+    * `getProperties` returns a list of root context paths and their IORs.
+Example:
 ```
 com.ibm.ws.naming.implementation : WsnIpCos
 com.ibm.ws.naming.boot.serverrootctxids : <WsnNameSpaceRootNamingContextID>;wasvr1Cell01;wasvr1Cell01/clusters